-Many people with bunions suffer from discomfort and pain from the constant irritation, rubbing, and friction of the enlargement against shoes.
-The skin over the toe becomes red and tender.
-Because this joint flexes with every step, the bigger the bunion gets, the more it hurts to walk.
-Over time, bursitis or arthritis may set in, the skin on the bottom of the foot may become thicker, and everyday walking may become difficult—all contributing to chronic pain.
+Many people with bunions experience pain from the constant irritation, rubbing, and friction of the bunion against their shoes.
+The skin over the joint becomes red and tender.
+Because your big toe joint bends with each step, the pain can progressively become worse as the bunion grows.
+Bursitis and arthritis may later appear in addition to thicker skin (callus) under the foot, making everyday walking intolerable.
+This can lead to chronic bunion pain.

 Treatment for Bunions

 Since bunions are a bone deformity, they are unlikely to resolve on their own.
 Treating your bunions involved relieving any pressure and pain caused by footwear irritation and then focus on preventing the bunion from worsening.
 Some standard treatment and prevention options include protective padding, removing any callus or corns, wearing shoes with proper amounts width and depth, using orthotics to correction faulty foot mechanics, mobility exercises, taping and using night splints daily.